 The U.S. Equal Employment Opportunity Commission (EEOC) enforces Federal laws that protect you from discrimination in employment.
 If you believe you've been discriminated against at work or in applying for a job, the EEOC may be able to help.

 Who is Protected?

-- Employees (current and former), including managers and temporary employees - Union members and applicants for membership in a union - Job applicants
+- Employees (current and former), including managers and temporary employees

+- Job applicants

-What Organizations are Covered?
+- What Organizations are Covered?

 - Most private employers

 - State and local governments (as employers)

 - Educational institutions (as employers)

-- Unions

-- Staffing agencies